ceff-tech/ffc_api_client/README.md

 ## Change Log

 ### Version 0.9.6.8
+* [Bugfix] Fixed issue preventing export of R6 Classes - FFCProcessor and USGSGage should now be available for use as the documentation describes

+### Version 0.9.6.8
 * [Enhancement] Code available for three steps of CEFF process - working on documentation for it still

 ### Version 0.9.6.7